At Loxwood, we have a school environment where everyone feels valued and respected.

 - Wellbeing garden

-- Looking out for people
+- Looking out for people, checking they are safe and happy

 - Sending positive messages to others or giving compliments